BEST UK BUDGET BEAUTY BUYS

 MUA is another budget brand, with many items for just £1 in Superdrug.
 They have such an amazing range of makeup, with the MUA Hydro Primer being my favourite drugstore product ever, the eyeshadow palettes looking absolutely gorgeous and the Bronzed Perfection bronzer being perfect for pale skin.
 They have some other great stuff, like highlights, blushes and lipsticks; it would be impossible to list all of the things I recommend in one post!

-Makeup Revolution, I ♥ Makeup, Makeup Obsession and Freedom (find them all on TAMBeauty.com) are sister brands and have been bringing quality makeup at excellent prices for a while now.
+Makeup Revolution and the sister brands have been bringing quality makeup at excellent prices for a while now.
 You all should know by now that I love most of their stuff and end up getting new products each month!
 The Rose Gold and Iconic lipsticks are stunning (especially Chauffeur), the palettes are amazing for the price – my favourites are the Flawless 3 and the Amplified range – and there’s so many dupes of your favourite high-end products.
 I can also really recommend the highlighters, brow products and blushes!
 There’s so much stuff to choose from, so I recommend browsing the site and adding everything you like to your wishlist.
 I currently have £200 worth of products in mine!

 The Ordinary strive to provide high quality skincare without the high end price tag by keeping packaging and product names very minimal.
 They have a huge range of products (including a new foundation and primer range) and they are also very helpful if you ask them for recommendations for your needs on their Facebook or Twitter.
 I recently reviewed their Coverage foundation and it’s well worth a look.
 You can get The Ordinary from various places, including Cult Beauty, Asos and Victoria Health, along with their own site.